microsoft/dicom-server/docs/resources/conformance-statement.md

 > Only transfer syntaxes with explicit Value Representations are accepted.

+> If multiple values are specified for DICOM tag, only first one is indexed.

 ### Store Response Status Codes

 | Code                         | Description |